 What Is Zoloft?

-Zoloft is one of the most popular antidepressants in the United States.
-It is the brand name for sertraline, a drug which alleviates the symptoms of depression, obsessive compulsive disorder (OCD), panic and anxiety disorders, post-traumatic stress disorder (PTSD), and premenstrual dysphoric disorder.
+Zoloft is one of the most popular Antidepressants in the United States.
+It is the brand name for Sertraline, a drug which alleviates the symptoms of depression, obsessive compulsive disorder (OCD), panic and anxiety disorders, post-traumatic stress disorder (PTSD), and premenstrual dysphoric disorder.
 Doctors sometimes prescribe Zoloft off-label to treat eating disorders and insomnia as well.
 Those taking the medication should do so according to their prescription or else risk developing Zoloft addiction.

-Zoloft is a selective serotonin reuptake inhibitor (SSRI), a type of medication that stabilizes the amount of serotonin in the brain.
+Zoloft is a Selective Serotonin Reuptake Inhibitor (SSRI), a type of medication that stabilizes the amount of serotonin in the brain.
 Serotonin is a neurotransmitter which regulates and balances emotions, so many people who have low levels of serotonin suffer from depression and other mental disorders.
 SSRIs work by blocking the brain’s neurons from absorbing serotonin.
-As a result, more serotonin is available to facilitate connections between neurons, relieving disorders that arise from a shortage of the neurotransmitter.
+As a result, more serotonin is available to facilitate connections between neurons; this can relieve disorders that arise from a shortage of the neurotransmitter.
 When a person has healthy levels of serotonin, they tend to experience better emotions, sleep more easily, and enjoy greater energy and interest in life.

-Zoloft is a prescription drug and it can exist in the form of a pill, tablet, or liquid.
+Zoloft is a prescription drug that can exist in the form of a pill, tablet, or liquid.
 In most cases, a person who uses the medication properly will take it only once a day.
-Zoloft is generally safe and research has proven that it can be an effective source of treatment.
+Zoloft is generally safe, and research has proven that it can be an effective source of treatment.
 However, Zoloft also carries risks for misuse, dependence, withdrawal, and overdose.